Display WordPress Optin & Message To URLs With Query Strings (UTM Parameters)

 When a visitor visits a page that contains the query string mohide=true, no opt-in campaign will be shown to them.

-If you want all your optin campaigns to also be hidden from your subscribers who click links to your website that contains the query string mohide=truewhen they visit other pages of your site; ensure you’ve set a global success cookie.
-By doing this, subscribers won’t see your optins until the number of days set in global success cookie is over.
+If you want all your optin campaigns also to be hidden from your subscribers who click links to your website that contain the query string mohide=truewhen they visit other pages of your site; ensure you’ve set a global success cookie.
+By doing this, subscribers won’t see your optins until the number of days set in the global success cookie is over.

-Also, say the landing page has an existing query string you want to preserve (such as https://mailoptin.io/lead-generation-wordpress/?ref=21) yet, still want to implement mohide=true so all optin campaigns are not shown, you can achieve this by replace using an ampersand instead of a question mark like so https://mailoptin.io/lead-generation-wordpress/?ref=21&mohide=true because a URL can only have a single question mark which indicate the start of query strings.
+Say the landing page has an existing query string you want to preserve (such as https://mailoptin.io/lead-generation-wordpress/?ref=21) but still want to implement mohide=true so all optin campaigns are not shown; you can achieve this by using an ampersand instead of a question mark like so https://mailoptin.io/lead-generation-wordpress/?ref=21&mohide=true because a URL can only have a single question mark, which indicates the start of query strings.

 Show or hide campaigns on pages containing specific query strings